AriFordsham/GHCWiki/data-parallel/live-fusion.md

 ### Programming Model

-Stream Fusion framework introduces two data types: a *stream* and a *stepper*.
+Stream Fusion framework is useful for fusing collective operations that traverse data structures in some uniform fashion.
+Such data structures are viewed as a continuous stream of values of some type.
+Both lists and arrays can be presented in such manner, thus the framework is suitable for use in DPH.
+Stream Fusion introduces two data types: a `Stream` and a `Step`per.

 ```wiki
 data Stream a = forall s.
 Stream (s -> Step s a) s